upc-ghs/modpath-rw/README.md

 For bug reports and updates, follow:
   https://github.com/upc-ghs/modpath-rw
 ```

-## Parallel output for timeseries
+Note: if the OpenMP library is not found by compilers, then the program will compile anyways but without the input parameters `nprocs`, `parallel` and `tsoutput`, so if these are listed on the program help message, then compilation with parallel compatibility was successful.

+#### Some relevant CLI arguments

+`--init`: initialize the program packages, but stop execution before displacing particles.
+Useful to monitor the initialization workflow from reports written to the `mplst` file.

+`--nprocs`: run in parallel with the given number of processes (`omp_set_num_threads(nprocs)`).

+`--parallel`: shorthand for running in parallel with the maximum number of processors (`omp_get_num_procs()`).

+Note: if neither ``--parallel`` nor ``--nprocs`` are given, the program will by default employ ``omp_get_max_threads()``, whose value can be controlled with environment variable `OMP_NUM_THREADS`.

-Three different output protocols for timeseries running in parallel have been implemented.
-The protocol can be selected via the command line argument ``-tsoutput``:
+`--tsoutput`: controls the output protocol for timeseries runs while running in parallel

-- ``--tsoutput 1``: is the default format, output is performed into a single output unit with OpenMP thread exclusive clause (critical).
+- 1: is the default format, output is performed into a single output unit with OpenMP thread exclusive clause (critical).
 Only difference versus a serial run is that the output file contains non-sorted particle indexes.
-- ``--tsoutput 2``: timeseries records are written into thread specific binary units and then consolidated into a single file after each timeseries output time.
+- 2: timeseries records are written into thread specific binary units and then consolidated into a single file after each timeseries output time.
 Timeseries file generated with this format does not contains a file header.
-- ``--tsoutput 3``: timeseries records are written into thread specific output units.
+- 3: timeseries records are written into thread specific output units.
 Timeseries file header is only written to output unit related to the first thread ``1_example.timeseries``.
 Initial particle positions are also written to the file of the first thread.

-## Input files
-Users familiarized with [FloPy](https://github.com/modflowpy/flopy) are encouraged to write input files for MODPATH-RW with the extension [flopyrw](https://github.com/modflowpy/flopyrw).
-The latter is based on the classes for MODPATH-v7, adapted for specific MODPATH-RW requirements.

 ## Contributing
 Follow the [contribution guidelines](readme/CONTRIBUTING.md) for this project.